Fresnel prism

 To prevent the double vision by occlusion of one eye (covering the eye)

-How do I clean a prism?
+How do I clean the prism?

-If your prism falls off:
+If your prism falls off

 Or you can phone the Orthoptic Department at Kent and Canterbury Hospital for advice on 01227 868615.